These 9-ingredient Low FODMAP Buffalo Chicken Stuffed Potatoes are perfect for a simple, family-friendly weeknight meal.

 In this section, I share information for certain ingredients that are either frequently asked about or that have suggested serving sizes to remain low FODMAP.
 We each have unique tolerance levels and nutritional needs.
 Please listen to your body (and if possible, work with a FODMAP-trained dietitian) to determine what is best for you.
 For more low FODMAP serving size info, please refer to the Monash FODMAP app and FODMAP Friendly website or app.

 Broccoli can be low FODMAP, depending on the part and serving size.
-Florets (or the darker green heads) are lower in FODMAPs than the stems (the lighter green part).
-Whole broccoli (a mixture of florets and stems) and broccoli florets are low FODMAP in servings of ¾ cup or 75 grams.
+Florets (or the darker green heads) are lower in FODMAPs than the stalks (the lighter green part).
+Broccoli florets are low FODMAP in servings of ¾ cup or 75 grams.
+Broccoli stalks have a smaller low FODMAP serving of ⅓ cup or 45 grams.

 Chives are a FODMAP-free ingredient.
 They are usually used as a garnish and can add a subtle FODMAP-friendly garlic flavor to dishes.